winitzki/scall/tutorial/dhall_first_principles.md

 Consider the function `f` defined above.
 It contains `λ(p : Natural) → p * 2 + n` as a sub-expression.
 Suppose we need to replace the computation `p * 2` by another function of `p`.

-To express our intention more clearly, let us rewrite `f 123`, making this computation explicit:
+To express our intent more clearly, let us rewrite `f 123`, making this computation explicit:

 ```dhall
 let f = λ(n : Natural) →